ssamuels0916/Project-Aloha/README.md

 ## Summary

-For our first project at Red Academy we built the homepage of an e-commerce website, Aloha Apparel, using HTML and CSS.
+For our first project at Red Academy we built the homepage of an e-commerce website, Aloha Apparel, using HTML5, CSS3, and jQuery.

 ## Languages and Tools Used
 	* HTML5